adamajane/computer-systems-assignment-1/README.md

-# computer-systems-assignment-1
+# Computer Systems - Assignment 1
-Computer Systems (02132) - Assignment 1
+First assignment in the Computer Systems (02132) course.